lagom/lagom-gameon-example/README.md

     ```

     - You will be prompted for the email address and password.
 Enter these as provided to you.
     - You will also be prompted to select an account.
-Enter "1".
+Choose the one provided to you.

 2. Initialize the Bluemix Container Service plugin:
     ```